 Cost Per Click (CPC)

-For example, if you are paying $1 per click and get five clicks, your CPC would be $5.
+For example, if you pay $1 per click and get five clicks, your CPC would be $5.

-This metric is important because it can give you an idea of how much it would cost you to get traffic from a particular keyword.
+This metric is important because it can give you an idea of how much it would cost to get traffic from a particular keyword.
+Keywords with higher CPCs usually mean more competition, making it challenging to rank organically for those keywords.

 You can check your CPC in Google AdWords.
-Just go to Keywords > Ad group ideas and then filter by average CPC.
+Go to Keywords > Ad group ideas and then filter by average CPC.

-Just go to Keywords > Overview and then filter by Difficulty, CPC, Volume and Traffic.
+Go to Keywords > Overview and filter by Difficulty, CPC, Volume and Traffic.

-This will show you a list of all the keywords you are targeting, along with their difficulty, CPC, volume and traffic potential.
+It will show you a list of all the keywords you are targeting, their difficulty, CPC, volume and traffic potential.

-After analyzing your keywords based on the abovementioned things, you need to choose the right keywords to target.
+After analyzing your keywords based on the abovementioned things, you must choose the right keywords to target.
+It is crucial as it can make or break your SEO efforts.

 There are a few things you need to keep in mind when doing this: